moisoni97/google-inapp-billing/README.md

 This is necessary because sometimes (due to different reasons) the purchase is not instantly processed and will have a `PENDING` state.
 All `PENDING` state purchases cannot be `acknowledged` or `consumed` and **will be refunded** by Google after 3 days.

 The library automatically handles acknowledgement and consumption, but for that, it needs the `BillingConnector` reference.
 It cannot happen in a background service.
-So if the `BillingConnector` is set in a remote activity that the user **rarely interacts with (or not at all)**, it will never receive the `Billing API callback` to acknowledge the new updated purchase status and the user will lose the purchase.
+So if the `BillingConnector` is set in a remote activity that the user **rarely interacts with (or not at all)**, it will never be instantiated to receive the `Billing API callback` to acknowledge the new updated purchase status and the user will lose the purchase.

 The library provides `ACKNOWLEDGE_WARNING` and `CONSUME_WARNING` error callbacks to let you know that the purchase status is still `PENDING`.
 Here you can inform the user to wait or to come back a little bit later to receive the purchase.